-In case anyone ever wondered why my wedding site is called "Myrtle", here is a short explanation Myrtle, or myrtle in English, is an evergreen, richly branched shrub.
-In ancient Greece, the plant was dedicated to Aphrodite, goddess of love.
-The Greeks and Romans used to decorate their brides with myrtle branches.
-This wedding custom came to German-speaking countries in the 16th century.
-The best man and the bridegroom were given twigs to pin on and sometimes also the bridesmaids.
-After the wedding, the bride put the myrtle wreath into the earth where it took root and continued to grow.
-It was a symbol of lasting marital bliss.
-And so the plant found its way into people's homes.
-It is considered one of the oldest house plants.
+In case you were curious about our name, here’s a short explanation.
+The Myrtle is a richly branched evergreen shrub.
+In ancient Greece, the plant was dedicated to Aphrodite, Goddess of love, and Greeks and Romans once adorned their brides with myrtle branches.
+This wedding custom arrived in German-speaking countries during the 16th century, when people would make wreaths and give sprigs of the bush to pin on various members of the wedding party.
+After the ceremony, the bride would traditionally bury the wreath in the earth where it would continue to grow as a symbol of long-lasting marital bliss.
+And so the bush found its way into people’s homes, and is considered one of the first domestic house plants.

 We find the myrtle bush to be the perfect symbol for what we do.
 Preservation and celebration of unity is at the heart of our work, as with the myrtle bush.
 It’s about preserving traditions and celebrating lasting love, as well as a nod to our favourite place to take pictures - outside in nature.